-Photo editors spend weeks getting just the right photo for their next magazine cover.
-They look for images that tell a story and convey genuine human emotion.
+Photo editors spend weeks taking and re-touching just the right photo for their next magazine cover.
+They look for one image that tells a story and conveys genuine human emotion.
 They sweat the details because they know that good eye candy on the cover pays off at the newsstand.

 Narrow the strategic focus.

 Magazine editors know their readers, and they choose a cover article that will be relevant and compelling to a large portion of their audience.

 Then the art director designs the cover around that article.
 One idea.
 One main visual element, with just a couple of teasers regarding other content.

 On the other hand, most homepages have all sorts of products and links and windows and specials and banners and pop-ups and photos and videos and nav options.
 Instead of focusing on one thing that appeals to the bulk of their audience, they try to show it all.

 Unfortunately, all that clutter causes confusion and muddies your brand message.
 What you need is clarity and simplicity.

 You only have a few seconds to answer a prospect’s most pressing question… “will this website give me what I need?”
 “Does it have the content/tools/products I’m looking for?”

 Trying to sort through a hodgepodge of elements and endless choices doesn’t help answer that.
 In fact, consumer behavior research shows that when faced with too many choices, people often just disengage.
 That’s why so many sites have high bounce rates.